-Christmas in Switzerland offers markets, religious traditions and winter fun for group trips to this charming Alpine country
+Christmas in Switzerland means festive markets, religious traditions and winter fun for group trips visiting this charming Alpine country

 Geneva

 Called the “Protestant Rome,” Geneva over the years has been impacted by the Reform Movement and John Calvin’s influence.
 Located on beautiful Lake Geneva, with dramatic views of Mount Blanc, this city, with its long-standing humanitarian tradition and cosmopolitan flair, is the European headquarters of the United Nations and the Red Cross.
-It also is home to the International Museum of the Reformation, which is a must-visit on any traveler’s list for 2017 with the 500-year anniversary celebration of the reformer Martin Luther.
+It also is home to the International Museum of the Reformation, an interesting add-on to Geneva itineraries.

-A December tradition since 1935 is the Coupe de Noël, the world’s largest open- water swimming competition.
-This year more than 1,900 swimmers are registered for the December 18 event, which is held in Lac Léman and begins at the Jardin Anglais.
+A December tradition since 1935 is the Coupe de Noël, the world’s largest open-water swimming competition.
+Around 2,000 swimmers register for this annual event, which is held in Lac Léman and begins at the Jardin Anglais.
 Geneva’s winter spirit is also evident at a large ice skating rink at Parc des Bastions, a beautiful park in the city center that features the famed Reformation Wall.

 Lucerne

-Also, tour groups and individuals can partake in a unique overview of Christmas in Lucerne where leaders will explain the origins of Christmas and Father Christmas, how pine tree boughs relate to the season, hear important details about Lucerne’s Christmas traditions and visit a life-size Nativity set.
+Tour groups and individuals can also partake in a unique overview of Christmas in Lucerne where leaders will explain the origins of Christmas and Father Christmas, how pine tree boughs relate to the season, hear important details about Lucerne’s Christmas traditions and visit a life-size Nativity set.
 The meeting point is the Jesuit Church.

 As many as 11 distinctive Christmas markets in Lucerne and the area will also be featured during the holidays.
 Hot mulled wine and roasted almonds, as well as many hand-made craft items, are offered at these intriguing markets.
 And on New Year’s Eve, a giant fireworks display on the lake starts the New Year in Lucerne.